matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 This also implies that the above information is available to any potential joiner in the API proposed in [MSC2946: Spaces summary](https://github.com/matrix-org/matrix-doc/pull/2946).
-I.e. rooms which could be joined due to [MSC3083](https://github.com/matrix-org/matrix-doc/pull/3083) can expose the information available in stripped state events.
+E.g. rooms which could be joined due to [MSC3083](https://github.com/matrix-org/matrix-doc/pull/3083) can expose the information available in stripped state events.

 ## Potential issues